Hilariously Abusive Childhood

 - In Ultra Fast Pony, Rainbow Dash is the one with the abusive past.
 Her parents died when she was a few hours old, and she's never stayed with a single foster family for longer than a week.
 In the present, when her parasprite pets turn violent, Dash's only reaction is "My new family's trying to kill me again!"

 - From Yukari Is Free, Tardboy was apparently locked in a cage by his mother and led around on a leash.

 Gozaburo: "Whip him until his name is Toby!"

 - Turns Seto Kaiba's childhood into an example of this.

 - And unlike the source material, Gozaburo apparently treated his biological son Noah even worse:

-- The Christmas 2007 event on Gaia Online had users fostering adorable shabby orphans, who would hang out by the user's avatar.
+- The Christmas 2007 event had users fostering adorable shabby orphans, who would hang out by the user's avatar.
 Their lives at the orphanage were a clear Dickens parody turned up to eleven— "imitation" gruel for food, whiskey to keep warm, scraps of carpet for toys... many users tried to keep their orphans, which led to a later Chance Item being adoption forms.

 - Brennevin's wizard father once turned him into a set of silverware for trying to celebrate Halloween.

 - Let's not forget Gino Gambino, whose father tried to toughen him up by doping him with prototype zombie serums.
 Nor Labtech X, who apparently got disowned when Gino came along.

 - Fred 's mother was an alcoholic prostitute who would often leave Fred alone, not feed him (sometimes as punishment, sometimes she would forget.) have him play in the parking lot of the bar while she was inside and even left him alone with the psychopath Claudio.